awead/solr_ead/README.md

 ### Adding custom methods

-Suppose you want to add some custom methods that preform additional manipulations of your solr fields after they've been pulled from your ead.
+Suppose you want to add some custom methods that perform additional manipulations of your solr fields after they've been pulled from your ead.
 You can create a module for all your specialized methods and add it to your ead document.